carlo190101martin/codeChallenge/README.md

 * Configure docker-compose.yml:

     Edit the volume path to point to your firebase-service-account.json file directory on your local machine.
     Add a secret key under the environment section.
-Please refer to point 3 in the env section of this documentation for details.
+Please refer to bullet 3 in the Configuration section of this documentation for details.

 Please note again that having the firebase-service-account.json in this repo is to enable easy review of my project.
 This should otherwise never be included in a repo or shared.